arjunsinghrathore/arjunsinghrathore.github.io/_pages/about.md

 - **[Advanced Music Generation using Language Models](https://github.com/AniketRajpoot/DeepMusicGeneration)** · *PyTorch, Python*
   Combined **Transformer‑XL** with **VQ‑VAE** for multi‑instrument music generation, achieving near‑lossless 6× audio compression.

-  - **CineConnect WebApp**: Built CineConnect, a scalable movie-sharing website using a microservices architecture.
+  - **[CineConnect WebApp] (https://github.com/arjunsinghrathore/movie-website)**: Built CineConnect, a scalable movie-sharing website using a microservices architecture.
 Utilized React for the front end and Node.js for the back end, deployed on AWS EKS (Elastic Kubernetes Service) with EC2 instances.
-Implemented MongoDB for user data and movie metadata management, enhancing performance and reliability [Github](https://github.com/arjunsinghrathore/movie-website).
+Implemented MongoDB for user data and movie metadata management, enhancing performance and reliability.
   -
-  - **Geo-Notes**: A digital diary that anchors your memories to geographical locations, transforming the world into a canvas for your stories.
-Discover more about this enchanting way to capture your life's moments [Geo-Notes Web Page](https://geo-notes-unique123-9b77e082dace.herokuapp.com/).
+  - **[Geo-Notes](https://geo-notes-unique123-9b77e082dace.herokuapp.com/)**: A digital diary that anchors your memories to geographical locations, transforming the world into a canvas for your stories.
+Discover more about this enchanting way to capture your life's moments.

 <h2 style="font-size: larger;"><strong>Publications:</strong></h2>
 - **Agent Context Protocols Enhance Collective Inference**.
 Under Review at COLM 2025 (Link Coming Soon)